DamianPreslyPerera/osTicket-Ticket-Lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This project provides an in-depth tutorial that guides users through the entire journey of a support ticket within the open-source help desk system, osTicket.
+Operating within a Microsoft Azure environment with Virtual Machines and Compute resources, the project utilizes technologies like Remote Desktop and Internet Information Services (IIS) to illustrate each critical stage in the ticket's lifecycle.
+Beginning with the initial intake, it navigates through the subsequent phases of assignment and communication, followed by actively addressing the issue, resulting in a comprehensive resolution.
+This tutorial, operating on the Windows 10 (21H2) platform, offers a comprehensive view of how osTicket manages and streamlines the support ticket process.<br />

 <h2>Environments and Technologies Used</h2>